Alleged former Russian spy whale spotted off Sweden's coast

 The discovery led to an investigation by Norway's domestic intelligence agency, which later told the BBC that the whale was likely to have been trained by the Russian army.

+The whale has since come to be known locally as Hvaldimir, after the Norwegian word for whale, hval, and Russian President Vladimir Putin.

-Russia, for its part, has never officially addressed the claim and has previously denied the existence of any programmes seeking to train sea mammals as spies.
+Russia, for its part, has never officially addressed the claim that Hvaldimir was trained by the Russian army.
+It has previously denied the existence of any programmes seeking to train sea mammals as spies.

 But speaking in 2019, a Russian reserve colonel, Col Viktor Baranets, said: "If we were using this animal for spying, do you really think we'd attach a mobile phone number with the message 'Please call this number'?"